astrosw/quartz/content/posts/greenhouse effect.md

 However, we discovered that the given model is rather cold in comparison to real-world values.
 This is due mostly to the presence of [[posts/greenhouse gases|greenhouse gases]] in the atmosphere, which absorb and emit radiation as well.

 For the sake of simplicity, imagine all of the gases that absorb and emit as a pane of glass in the atmosphere.
+In this layer model, the atmosphere is assumed to be a blackbody in the infrared that absorbs and emits all frequencies of infrared light.

 ![[images/climate modeling/greenhouseeffect2.svg]]
 We will also make the following assumptions for this model: